It is said that love makes the world go round. But as genuine daters are looking for love, there’s a growing risk of falling into a scammer’s trap.

 Romance fraud occurs when a scammer uses a fake profile and false identity to trick unsuspecting people on dating sites.
 They usually do this for fraudulent reasons and financial gain.

-The scammer will often go to great lengths, convincing someone they are in a real relationship together and playing on this trust to deceive the other person.
+The fraudster will often go to great lengths, convincing someone they are in a real relationship together and playing on this trust to deceive the other person.
 To make the relationship seem real, romance scammers will build this trust over time.

 What is the impact of romance fraud?